keygen-sh/request_migrations/README.md

 ```

 What if we had [a webhook system](https://keygen.sh/blog/how-to-build-a-webhook-system-in-rails-using-sidekiq/)
 that we also needed to apply these migrations to?
-Well, we can use a one-off migration
+Well, we can use a data migration
 here, via the `Migrator` class:

 ```ruby